quocthinhle/keycloak-for-first-party-native-app/README.md

-# Keycloak extension for First-party native app
+# Keycloak extension for First Party Native App
-This extension is implemented to provide authorization-challenge endpoint, which is defined is this draft: [OAuth2.0 for first-party native apps](https://www.ietf.org/archive/id/draft-parecki-oauth-first-party-native-apps-00.html)
+This extension is implemented to provide authorization-challenge endpoint, which is defined in this draft: [OAuth2.0 for first-party native apps](https://www.ietf.org/archive/id/draft-parecki-oauth-first-party-native-apps-00.html)

 ## Requirements
 Before landing to this extension, you must have knowledge about: